-I. Responses of plant to trace metallic elements excess
+I. Responses of plants to the excess of trace metallic elements

 Trace metallic elements like cadmium, mercury and lead are not essential and can be toxic for living organisms even at low concentrations.
 Cadmium is one of the most important environmental pollutants and one of the most toxic heavy metals.
 Cadmium accumulation in soils originates from atmospheric deposition, application of sewage sludge, phosphate fertilisers, and industrial activities ( from zinc ores mining activities ; cadmium is also a common plastic stabiliser).
 Cadmium toxicity is thought to be due to its ability to compete with other metals (Ca++ ; Zn++ ; ...) in the proteins as well as high reactivity with thiol groups. (reviewed in Verbruggen et al. 2009a Current opinion in Plant Biology, 12: 364-372)

 Accumulation of cadmium by plants is a major route for entry in the food chain.
 A better understanding of the underlying mechanisms of metal uptake and processing by plants can help to devise remedy to avoid accumulation of toxic heavy metals in crops.
 On the other hand, the use of plants represents a promising strategy to decontaminate or stabilise polluted soils.
 This strategy is called phytoremediation.
 Yet, its development is limited by our current knowledge of the biochemical, physiological and ecological processes involved in metal tolerance and accumulation in plants.